 “Journey to The West” is often called the most popular work in East Asian literature, and the first English translation came out in 1592, likely only a few years after the original.
 By the twentieth century, a number of Monkey’s exploits were known to English readers, despite the majority of the text being read only by academics.

-Of course, many of Monkey’s adventures are those you would expect from a trickster.
+Of course, many of Monkey’s adventures are those expected from a trickster.
 He cons the Dragon King into giving him a great and powerful staff, erases his name from “The Book of Life and Death,” and eats the sacred “pills of immortality.”

 One of the most entertaining stories of the Monkey King is when he crashes the royal banquet of Xiwangmu, the “Queen Mother of the West.”